elfoxus/chrome-devtools-java-client/README.md

 # Chrome DevTools Java Client

+## INFO

+The code is modified to be able to cooperate with CHROME v.
+111+

 ## Description

 Chrome DevTools Java Client is a DevTools client - in Java. (: It can be used for *instrumenting, inspecting, debuging and profiling Chromium, Chrome and other Blink-based browsers.* [1]